What Is AMPYRA?

 Walking better matters

-AMPYRA® (dalfampridine) is the first and only medication shown to improve walking in people with multiple sclerosis (MS).
+AMPYRA® (dalfampridine), an oral medication, is the only treatment shown to improve walking in people with multiple sclerosis (MS).
 This was demonstrated by an increase in walking speed.
 Not everyone responds to AMPYRA.
 Individual results may vary.

 In a poll of more than 2000 people with MS, walking was named as one of the most challenging aspects of MS — 87% of people with MS said they had some limitations in their walking ability and limited activities that involved walking.*